-- The multiple manuscripts dissertation will include at least two, but typically three article manuscripts. - The manuscripts will include empirical analyses.
-Committees may choose to allow students to include one non---empirical article (e.g. a conceptual analysis of a literature, etc.). - The manuscripts should be conceptually related (e.g., in content, theoretical orientation, etc.) and together should define the student's area of expertise. - The dissertation will also include an introductory chapter that conceptually frames the manuscripts, as well as a concluding second chapter that synthesizes the articles included in the appendices. - Students may not use manuscripts that have been used to meet other requirements of the student's graduate program (e.g., master theses).

-- Students may include published as well as unpublished manuscripts, pending approval by the Dissertation Committee.
+- The multiple manuscripts dissertation will include at least two, but typically three manuscripts. - The manuscripts will include empirical analyses.
+Committees may choose to allow students to include one non-empirical article (e.g. a conceptual analysis of a literature, etc.). - The manuscripts should be conceptually related (e.g., in content, theoretical orientation, etc.) and together should define the student's area of expertise. - The dissertation will also include an introductory chapter that conceptually frames the manuscripts, as well as a concluding final chapter that synthesizes the articles included in the dissertation. - Students may not use manuscripts that have been used to meet other requirements of the student's graduate program (e.g., master theses, comprehensive exam papers), although extensively reworked and extended versions may be considered for inclusion with Dissertation Committee approval. - Students may include published as well as unpublished manuscripts, pending approval by the Dissertation Committee.
 While acknowledging that research is most often a collaborative process, students must be the first author on each manuscript included in the dissertation.
-Please see the APA 6th Edition Style manual for guidelines concerning manuscriptauthorship. - Manuscripts must be written while the student is enrolled in the graduate program.
+Please see the APA 6th Edition Style manual for guidelines concerning manuscript authorship. - Manuscripts must be written while the student is enrolled in the graduate program.

 To be accepted by the Graduate College, the final dissertation document must conform to guidelines specified in the Manual for Theses and Dissertations.
-These requirements can be found online at the Graduate College website at http://grad.arizona.edu/academics/degree---certification/diss---theses/manuals.
+These requirements can be found online at the Graduate College website at https://grad.arizona.edu/gsas/dissertations-theses/dissertation-and-thesis-formatting-guides